-Go to ScholarTrack.
-IN.gov.
+Go to ScholarTrack.IN.gov.
 Register for an account and select "I am a student."
-Students should be prepared to enter their name, date of birth, email address and Social Security Number (SSN) or Scholar ID.
+Students should be ready to enter their name, date of birth, email address and Social Security Number (SSN), Student Testing Number (STN), or Scholar ID.